ayushmanpandey0986-netizen/salary_prediction_ensemble/README.md

 ---
 📈 Model Performance

-Random Forest Accuracy: Mean Absolute Error(MAE) of 9419 indicating high prediction accuracy
+Random Forest Accuracy: Achieved a Mean Absolute Error (MAE) of 9419, indicating high prediction accuracy, using a dataset of 375 employee records.

 ---